theodoreyong9/AIWA/README.md

   wall-clock-vs-cadence argument, previously only asserted in prose, to an executed proof — new Appendix H.8, annotated inline at §10.
 4 new tests (2 JS + 2 Rust; full suite now 39 JS / 39 Rust).
+- Switched hosting from Firebase to GitHub Pages, per request: removed `firebase.json` and `.firebaserc.example`, added `.github/workflows/deploy-pages.yml` (deploys `public/` on push to `main`), and updated this README's deploy instructions accordingly.
+No code in `public/` changed — the switch is purely about where the same static files get served from.